canada-ca/cloud-guardrails-O365/EN/04_Enable-Logging-and-Monitoring.md

 ## Additional Considerations

 * [ ] The use of a central logging solution should be considered whenever and wherever possible.
+Capabilities that automate event and behaviour analysis, and offer real-time alerting can help to identify possible security threats and incidents.

 ## Validation